htlin222/garden/content/Precipitants of acute heart failure.md

 ---
 title: Precipitants of acute heart failure
 ---
-# Precipitants of acute heart failure
+s of acute heart failure

 * Dietary indiscretion or medical nonadherence (~40% of cases)
 * Myocardial ischemia or infarction (~10–15% of cases); myocarditis